- Get up to $90 cash back per person when you book with us

 Day 10: Margaret River to Perth

-Roll up your swag one last time before embarking on the last hike of the tour during a two-hour hike to Cape Naturalist in Leeuwin-Naturalise National Park.
-This hike features incredible vistas that will have you in awe at every turn.
-Next, descend into the magical Ngilgi Cave, Western Australia's very first tourist attraction.
+Roll up your swag one last time before meeting Wardandi custodian, Josh, who will introduce you to the world’s oldest living culture with his authentic and personal interpretation.
+Go deep down into the magical Ngilgi Cave, Western Australia's very first tourist attraction, for a memorable underground didgeridoo performance.
 Wander the extensive underground boardwalks which lead you through the exquisitely decorated cave.

 As this 10-day adventure draws to an end, stop at the popular tourist town of Busselton, where it's hard to miss the 19th-century jetty stretching 1.8km into Geographe Bay.
 One last stint on the road has you arriving in Perth around 5 pm.